Linear programming bounds for hyperbolic surfaces

 A hyperbolic surface that admits an orientation-reversing isometry is called \emph{symmetric}, reflexible, or real.
 Perhaps surprisingly, not every triangle surface is symmetric.
-In fact, neither of the two Hurwitz surfaces in genus $17$ is \cite[Theorem 5]{Singerman}.
+In fact, the two Hurwitz surfaces in genus $17$ are not \cite[Theorem 5]{Singerman} (these are isometric but via an orientation-reversing isometry, so they are considered as distinct).
 It is therefore desirable to have a criterion for ruling out $1$-dimensional real representations for asymmetric surfaces.
 Even for kaleidoscopic surfaces, the representation theory of $\Isom^+$ can behave better than that of $\Isom$ in some cases.
 We thus prove the following variant of \cite[Proposition 4.4]{Klein}.

-\begin{lem} If $M$ is a hyperbolic $(p,q,r)$-triangle surface of area at least $6\pi r \left(\frac1p - \frac1q - \frac1r \right)$, then no $1$-dimensional real representations of $\Isom^+(M)$ can occur in the eigenspace corresponding to $\lambda_1(M)$. \end{lem} \begin{proof} Suppose that $f$ is an eigenfunction contained in a $1$-dimensional representation of $\Isom^+(M)$ contained in the $\lambda_1$-eigenspace.
+\begin{lem} If $M$ is a hyperbolic $(p,q,r)$-triangle surface of area at least then no $1$-dimensional real representations of $\Isom^+(M)$ can occur in the eigenspace corresponding to $\lambda_1(M)$. \end{lem} \begin{proof} Suppose that $f$ is an eigenfunction contained in a $1$-dimensional representation of $\Isom^+(M)$ contained in the $\lambda_1$-eigenspace.
 Then $\Isom^+(M)$ acts by multiplication by $\pm 1$ on $f$ so the set $f^{-1}(0)$ is invariant.
 By Courant's nodal domain theorem, the complement of this set (which is a union of analytic curves intersecting transversely \cite{ChengMultiplicity}) has exactly two connected components, so in particular $f^{-1}(0)$ is non-empty.
 We will show that this leads to a contradiction.